klamt-lab/straindesign/README.md

 # Strain design package for COBRApy
 Comprehensive package for computing strain design designs with the COBRApy toolbox.
-Supports MCS, MCS with nested optimization, OptKnock, RobustKnock and Optcouple, uses GPR-rule and network compression and allows for reaction and/or gene addition/removal/regulation.
+Supports MCS, MCS with nested optimization, OptKnock, RobustKnock and OptCouple, uses GPR-rule and network compression and allows for reaction and/or gene addition/removal/regulation.

 This package uses the efmtool compression routine for reducing the network size during preprocessing (https://csb.ethz.ch/tools/software/efmtool.html).